import numbers

 table : `astropy.table.Table`

-``catalog_label`` parameter, an empty table is returned.
+loaded and no ``catalog_label`` is given, an empty table is

 Raises